-If requested to perform a Preaward Survey of Prospective Contractor Accounting System Audit on a contractor that has not yet established their accounting structure, policies and procedures, and a plan for implementation, the auditor should contact the contracting officer to inform them that the SF 1408 cannot be completed because the contractor is unable to demonstrate that the design is capable of accomplishing the criteria.
-An audit should not be performed in these circumstances.
-Note: This does not include situations where the contractor has designed it systems but has not purchased or implemented the accounting software package.
+The contractor's accounting system must be either in operation, or set up, but not in operation.
+If requested to perform a Preaward Survey of Prospective Contractor Accounting System Audit on a contractor that has not yet established their accounting structure, policies and procedures, and/or a plan for implementation, do not perform an audit.
+Contact the contracting officer to inform them that the SF 1408 cannot be completed because the contractor is unable to demonstrate that the design is capable of accomplishing the criteria.

-If the request is for a Preaward Accounting System Survey for a proposed subcontract, the auditor should determine what effort the prime contractor has taken to determine if the accounting system is acceptable.
+If the request is for a Preaward Accounting System Survey for a proposed subcontract, determine what effort the prime contractor has taken to determine if the accounting system is acceptable.
 FAR 9-104.4 indicates the prime contractor is generally responsible for prospective subcontractors.
-Therefore, the audit may not be necessary unless there are circumstances such as the subcontractor formally denying access to the prime contractor.
+The audit may not be necessary unless the subcontractor formally denies access to the prime contractor.